kubernetes-sigs/gateway-api/site/content/en/contributing/devguide.md

 Listeners []Listener `json:"listeners"`
 ```

-We don't specify what are the Protocol types (saving this to the `Protocol` field),
+We don't specify here what the Protocol types are (this information goes in the `Protocol` field itself),
-what a hostname means, when a TLS configuration is required.
-All of these information
+how a hostname is defined, or when TLS configuration is required.
+All of this information
+belongs to the respective API fields, which are sub-fields of `Listener`.
+Note that `kubectl explain` prints information about both
-belongs to each field, so when a user does something like `kubectl explain gateway.spec.listeners`
+the specified field and its sub-fields, so when a user executes the `kubectl explain gateway.spec.listeners` command,
-they will also get the information of each field.
+they get all of this information.

 ### Developer facing documentation

-Developer facing documentation helps during implementations to define the expected
+Developer-facing documentation helps implementers to define the expected
-behavior of it, and should answer questions like:
+behavior of it, and should answer questions such as the following:

-* How that field should be reconciled?
+* How should that field be reconciled?
 * What conditions should be set during the reconciliation?
 * What should be validated during the reconciliation of that field?

-In this case, as the API documentation serves as a guide for implementors on how
+In this case, as the API documentation serves as a guide for implementers on how
-their implementations should behave, it is very important to be as much verbose as
+their implementations should behave, it is very important to be as verbose as
 required to avoid any ambiguity.
-These information are used also to define expected
+This information is used also to define expected
-conformance behavior, and can even point to existing GEPs so a developer looking
+conformance behavior, and it can point to existing GEPs so a developer looking
-at it can know where to look for more references on what and why are those the expected
+at it can know where to look for more references on what the expected
-behavior of this field.
+behavior of this field is and why.

-Still taking the `Listeners` field as an example, it does good definitions of situations
+Continuing with the `Listeners` field as an example, it shows how API documentation can provide guidance for situations
-like:
+such as the following:

 * Two listeners have different protocols but the same hostname.
 Should this be a conflict?
 * A listener of type `XXX` sets the field `TLS`.
 Is this a problem?
 How to expose this to
 the user?

-Because these information don't matter for a user, they should be hidden from the CRD/OpenAPI
+Because these details don't matter for a user, they should be hidden from the CRD/OpenAPI
 generation and also from the website API Reference.

 This can be achieved putting these information between the tags
 `<gateway:util:excludeFromCRD></gateway:util:excludeFromCRD>` and preferably
-contain a callout that those are a Note for implementors:
+contain a callout that those are a Note for implementers:

 ```golang
 // Mode defines the TLS behavior for the TLS session initiated by the client.